derlin/workshop-data-sciences/docs/hive.md

 * [http://hortonworks.com/hadoop-tutorial/how-to-process-data-with-apache-hive/](http://hortonworks.com/hadoop-tutorial/how-to-process-data-with-apache-hive/){: target="_blank"}

-## Creating a database, a table and loading data

-Note: In order to have this tutorial to work for everybody, let's create a database prefixed by your username (`${env:USER}` inside hive)

 ## Data Preparation

 Here, we will use a CSV file with batting records, i.e. statistics about baseball players for each year.